Innsmouth no Yakata: Gameplay

-Development
+Development and release

-Innsmouth no Yakata was developed by Be Top and published by I'Max on October 13, 1995 in Japan for the Virtual Boy.
+Innsmouth no Yakata was developed by Be Top and published by I'MAX on October 13, 1995 in Japan for the Virtual Boy.
 It is loosely based on the H.P.
 Lovecraft novella The Shadow over Innsmouth, though the only relation between them is the presence of fishlike monsters.
 Akin to all other Virtual Boy games, it uses a red-and-black color scheme and projects two slightly different images in each eye hole to simulate depth.
 Its limited release and launch towards the end of the Virtual Boy's short lifespan has since made it a prized collector's item.

+In 2026, Innsmouth no Yakata will be added to the Nintendo Classics service, including in the west for the first time.
+The game requires the use of an additional accessory for play, which is used to recreate the stereoscopic 3D effect of the original system.
+The accessory will be available in two formats: a plastic mount based on the original system, and a cardboard sleeve.